|Jungle Ghost Tactical Trackers School - Special Training

 To date, I have traveled to Burma and worked with the Kachin's.
 To South Africa to train a new British SAS unit.
 This gave me the opportunity to complete my training with Oom Karel Kleinman (Vet Piet) CyberTracker, the Bushmen (San People) of the Kalahari, and Namibia.
 To the Pacific Rim to work with newly re-formed New Zealand First Rangers (NZSAS).
 Work in China, the Middle East and Europe.

 I am currently associated with the Passaic County Sheriff Search and Rescue Unit in New Jersey.
 My students are trained in Shadow Wolves (SW) "Wolf Pack" Style and participate as Trackers in their current positions.

 There is a group named "Shadow Wolves" that represent Native American tribes (Tohono O'odham, Navajo, Kiowa, Sioux, Blackfeet, Yurok, Omaha, Lakota, and Pima, at this time), and consist of between 15 to 21 Braves.
 They are also known for the "Wolf Pack" method of Tracking.
-Like the Shadow Wolves, my graduates are awarded a special shoulder insignia marked "TRACKER" for our certified accomplishments and SAR OPS for the elements they specialize in Search/Rescue and Search/Recovery Operations.
+Like the Shadow Wolves, my graduates are awarded a special shoulder insignia marked "TRACKER" for our certified accomplishments and SAR OPS for the elements they specialize in namely; Special Recovery, Search and Rescue, Counter Narcotics, Foreign Service, Special Reconnaissance, and Direct Actions.

 2014/2015 Class - On Patrol November 2014 (JG on the Left)